romientin/hackathon/README.md

   The system adapts to user performance and confidence levels to highlight areas that need more attention.

 - 🔍 **Thematic Categorization**
-  Study content is grouped by topic and difficulty for targeted learning.
+  Study content is grouped by topic, professor and year for targeted learning.

 - 💾 **Supabase Backend**
   Uses Supabase for efficient data storage, authentication, and real-time updates.